Sparksbox

-Google's AI Overviews now appear on roughly 15-25% of all queries, and they've already cut click-through rates for #1 organic positions by 58%.
-Zero-click searches jumped from 56% to 69% in the twelve months after AIO launched.
+Google's AI Overviews now appear on roughly 15-25% of all queries, and as of December 2025 they've cut click-through rates for #1 organic positions by 58%.
+Zero-click searches keep climbing.

-But there's a split happening that most teams aren't watching closely enough: pages that get cited inside an AI Overview see 35% higher organic CTR and 91% higher paid CTR compared to pages that don't.
+Around 60% of Google searches now end without a click, and when an AI Overview is present that jumps to roughly 83%.
+But there's a split happening that most teams aren't watching closely enough: pages that get cited inside an AI Overview see meaningfully higher organic CTR, around 35%, compared to pages that don't.

 The game didn't end.
 It just got a different scoring system.